MingyuYan-ICT/MingyuYan-ICT/_pages/about.md

   - /about.html
 ---

-I am a research associate working in The Institute of Computing Technology of the Chinese Academy of Sciences.
+I am an assistant professor working in The Institute of Computing Technology of the Chinese Academy of Sciences.
 My research interests include computer architecture, graph analytics accelerator, graph neural network accelerator.

 News